siddhida/QuizApp/ABOUTAPP.md

            +--------------------------+
 ```

 In this context design, the web server serves as the central component, handling user authentication, quiz question serving, scoring, and leaderboard management.
-The MongoDB database stores user profiles, questions, and responses, supporting the data operations of the system.
+The RDBMS database stores user profiles, questions, and responses, supporting the data operations of the system.

 This context design provides a structured overview of how different components interact to facilitate the quiz application's functionality.
 Implementation of server endpoints, database queries, and user interfaces will be required to fully realize the system.